JamieHeather/autoDCR/README.md

 * Note that in both file types, positions are counted forwards from the 5' of the V or backwards from the 3' end of the J.
   * Not only is it conceptually easier to count backwards for the Js (due to the start of the J being obscured by V(D)J recombination), but the conserved FGXG motifs tend to fall at specific positions relative to the end of the Js, at least in functional genes, presumably due to evolutionary constraints.
 * If this is the first time generating these files for a particular species, be sure to check the .log file.
-    * Be particularly on the lookout for genes that are flagged with 'Manually verify': these are genes for which the automatic conserved motif detection was unsuccessful.
+    * Conserved C/FGXG motifs are detected using regexes manually produced by generating positional weight matrices of all four human TCR loci, which allows it to detect even non-canonical residues at the conserved positions, in allele sequences that may be incomplete.
+    * However these motifs may be less conserved between species, and so if the log file shows that there are many predicted-functional genes not being found with high-confidence motifs users may wish to inspect and correct the `regexes` dictionary in `generate-tag-files.py`.

-An example of this using the human TRA/TRB loci (downloaded from IMGT/GENE-DB on 2021-08-14) has been included in this repo.
+An example of the products of this process using the human TRA/TRB loci (downloaded from IMGT/GENE-DB on 2024-03-13, release `202410-7`) has been included in this repo.

 ### Running `autoDCR`